Brmanzo/ECS_150_Project_2_submission/REPORT.md

 context switching.
 Unblock also deletes a specific tcb from within blocked_queue, as its head is not guaranteed to be the requested thread.

+## Phase 4 Preemption

+     In order to enable preemption within out user-thread library, we attempted to implement an alarm within a signal handler rather than blocking the signal using a mask.
+With our system, we would've paused the timer when disabling preempt, and restarted it by enabling preempts.
+However we were unable to get the signal to work as intended.
+We have included our implementation, but despite making a tester file, we cannot speak to the success of our preempt.c implement.

 ## Closing Remarks
+     While we were unable to complete phase 4, we were able to solidify our understanding of linked lists, while building a greater understanding of concepts like user-level threads and semaphores.
+In addition we learned how static libraries can be compiled using intelligently designed makefiles.
+While our preempt.c may not work, we believe that we understand the importance of such a system on any thread scheduling system and after working it out on paper, we still believe that our implementation could've worked.